 The truth of the matter is that silver has been consolidating for a number of years together with gold.
 Gold broke through this year and made some of the lost ground.
 On the other hand, silver’s breaking was not anywhere near gold’s.
-As a result the gold to silver ratio is 88 at this moment.
+As a result, the gold-to-silver ratio is 88 at this moment.

 Right now the US and the German economies are still vibrant but all economic data suggests both economies are slowing down.
 The recession will hit both countries in 2020.
 That’s my humble opinion.

-If all hell breaks loose (no deal Brexit, Italian Banks collapse, US China trade war deteriorates, etc) then there is no doubt, the recession will be as bad as the 2008 recession.
+If all hell breaks loose (no-deal Brexit, Italian Banks collapse, US-China trade war deteriorates, etc.) then there is no doubt, the recession will be as bad as the 2008 recession.

-If you are going to engage to the precious metal market, then silver is the way to go.
+If you are going to engage in the precious metal market, then silver is the way to go.
 The gold to silver ratio has dropped from 93 to 88 so the momentum is there.
 In my opinion silver at $17,10 per ounce is dirt cheap.

 According to Peter Hug, Kitco’s global trading director, the demand for silver in Hong Kong is much stronger than the demand for gold.
 The Chinese are adamant, that silver is currently undervalued.

 So you’ve decided to take the plunge and put your money into precious metals.
 How to invest in gold and silver?
 What is the next step?
 Should you invest in paper gold rather than physical gold?
 Should you invest in bars or coins?
 What percentage of your total investment should be placed in gold or silver?
-If you invest in physical gold or silver, should you keep it at home, in the bank, or at a private vault?
+If you invest in physical gold or silver, should you keep it at home, in the bank, or in a private vault?
 Would it be better to invest in the companies that produce gold?

-These are some of the many questions investors have actually asked themselves when they decided to invest in precious metals.
+These are some of the many questions investors have actually asked themselves when they decide to invest in precious metals.
 My aim in this post is to let you know what is the best option for the investor according to my opinion.

 What to Do Before Investing in Gold or Silver